azeria-labs/ARM-assembly-examples/README.md

 # ARM-assembly-examples
-Snippets from ARM assembly tutorials
+Assembly code from the examples in the tutorial 'Writing ARM Shellcode' (https://azeria-labs.com/writing-arm-shellcode/)